Siriussee/GSoC-20-Trigger-Task/README.md

 # Trigger Tasks Report GSoC 2020

-This is the technicle report of the evaluation task of the GSoC 2020 project Deep Learning Algorithms for Muon Momentum Estimation in the CMS Trigger System provided by CMS at CERN.
+This is the technical report of the evaluation task of the GSoC 2020 project Deep Learning Algorithms for Muon Momentum Estimation in the CMS Trigger System provided by CMS at CERN.

 In this task, I

-1. implmented Fully Connect Network (FCN), Convolutional Neural Network (CNN, ResNet, specifally) and a simple linear regression model to predict the energy level of [given particle dataset](https://www.dropbox.com/s/c1pzdacnzhvi6pm/histos_tba.20.npz?dl=0);
+1. implemented Fully Connect Network (FCN), Convolutional Neural Network (CNN, ResNet, specifically) and a simple linear regression model to predict the energy level of [given particle dataset](https://www.dropbox.com/s/c1pzdacnzhvi6pm/histos_tba.20.npz?dl=0);
-2. then reconstructed the feature of particle into a image-like 2D array and, again, fed as dataset to train ResNet;
+2. then reconstructed the feature of particle into an image-like 2D array and, again, fed as a dataset to train ResNet;
-3. implmented and testing Message Passing Neural Network (MPNN) in a quark/gulon classifier.
+3. implemented and testing Message Passing Neural Network (MPNN) in a quark/gluon classifier.

 ## Task 1